TrueLayer/truelayer_mcp/README.md

 Once configured, you can ask Claude to perform TrueLayer operations.
 Here are some example prompts:

-- "Generate a TrueLayer access token for me."
 - "Create a payout of £100 to account number 12345678 with sort code 01-02-03."
 - "Generate a payment link for £50."
 - "List all transactions between 2023-01-01 and 2023-01-31."